therealgliz/blooket-hacks/README.md

 # blooket-hack

-Hell i'm actually gliz who created the blooket hacks.
+I'm actually gliz who created the blooket hacks.
 I got the repo from the guy who was impersonating me.

+If you need a bookmarklet...just use this! [https://villainsrule4000.github.io/bookmarklet-maker/](https://villainsrule4000.github.io/bookmarklet-maker/)

 **This repo will not be updated at all.
 If you have any questions join the discord server below I'll be answering them.**